gkalogeitonas/agronos/readme.md

   }
 - If any sensor UUIDs are unknown for the device, response will include `missing_uuids` with the list of those UUIDs.

+Sensor onboarding (QR scan and manual)

+- Per-sensor UUIDs: each physical sensor attached to a device has its own UUID (in addition to the device UUID).
+Sensors can expose their UUIDs separately (labels or QR codes) so they can be registered individually.
+- QR workflow (recommended for ease):
+  1. The operator or vendor pre-provisions the Device and Sensor records server-side (each Sensor has a UUID).
+A QR code containing the sensor UUID (and optionally device_uuid, type) is printed or displayed on the sensor.
+  2. In the frontend the user opens the Add Sensor screen and taps "Scan Sensor QR" (see `resources/js/pages/Sensors/Create.vue`).
+The app uses the phone camera to read the QR payload.
+  3. The front-end will populate the sensor form (uuid, device_uuid, type) and can optionally capture GPS coordinates from the phone to set `lat`/`lon`.
+  4. The UI submits to `sensors.scan` which calls `App\Http\Controllers\SensorController@scan`.
+That action will link the sensor to the selected device and user, update fields if the sensor exists, or create a new Sensor when missing.
+- Manual entry: the user may also add a sensor manually using the same Add Sensor form by entering the sensor UUID and other metadata (farm, name, location).
+- Backend validation and authorization: `SensorController@scan` validates input (device exists, uuid string) and uses `DevicePolicy` to confirm the user is allowed to link the sensor to the device.
+New sensors are created with `user_id` and `device_id` set to the current user and device respectively (see `app/Http/Controllers/SensorController.php`).
+- Result: after registration the sensor is linked to the user's tenant and will be discoverable in the UI and eligible to receive data from the parent device.
+When the device sends measurements, `SensorDataService` will resolve sensors by UUID and update `last_reading` / `last_reading_at` on the Sensor models.

+See `app/Models/Sensor.php`, `app/Http/Controllers/SensorController.php` and `resources/js/pages/Sensors/Create.vue` for the implementation details and validation rules.

 InfluxDB payload details

 Payloads written to InfluxDB use the following structure (see `SensorMeasurementPayloadFactory`):